Skip to content

 • Use @model-name for quick specification

-• Use full model IDs for precise specification
+• Use complete model ID for precise specification

-• Use short aliases (like gemini25pro) for efficiency
+• Use short aliases (e.g., gemini25pro) to improve efficiency

 Best Practices